saitamang/raspberry-pi/wireless/README.md

 #Noted that the frequency is in KHz instead of MHz

-4. The I am installing rpitx from below link
+4. Then I am installing rpitx from below link

 `https://github.com/F5OEO/rpitx`